2600hz/kazoo/doc/eng/documentation.md

 * Descriptions of the relevant fields (defined in the schema for the resource)
 * Listing of URI segments available, with HTTP methods
 * Code sample for **at least** a cURL command; bonus points if you include PHP SDK equivalents.
-* differences between versions of the endpoint, if any
+* Differences between versions of the endpoint, if any